Shylock

 What is the significance of "Hath not a Jew eyes?"

-The speech is one of the most-quoted single passages in Shakespeare, and its significance has shifted considerably across centuries of reading.
-Within the play's own register, the speech operates as an argument: Shylock is defending the pound-of-flesh bond by appeal to common humanity.
-The enumeration of physical attributes ("eyes... hands, organs, dimensions, senses, affections, passions") establishes biological parity between Jew and Christian; the four-part question that follows ("If you prick us, do we not bleed?") places common emotional and physical responses on the same basis; the climactic "shall we not revenge?" deploys the principle of common humanity to justify the revenge that common humanity might have been expected to prevent.
-The argument's structural elegance is exact.
-What complicates the speech's reception is the gap between the argument Shylock is making and the use the broader culture has made of the speech.
-From at least the nineteenth century, "Hath not a Jew eyes?" has been quoted as a stand-alone defence of Jewish humanity — a piece of universalist rhetoric that the play has, by Shakespeare's quiet structural decision, given to a Jewish character at the moment of his maximum grievance.
-The universalist reading is textually defensible.
-Shylock's enumeration is biologically accurate; his appeal to common humanity is morally serious; the principle the speech articulates is the foundation for any subsequent argument against religious-ethnic discrimination.
-The play's own use of the speech is more complex.
-Shylock is using the principle to justify revenge; the play's other characters are not, anywhere, given a comparable opportunity to defend their own conduct on the same terms; the verdict in 4.1 will deny Shylock the protections his appeal to common humanity has implicitly claimed.
-The speech's enduring critical importance is therefore double: it is the play's most rigorous argument for biological-moral parity between Jew and Christian, and it is also the play's most carefully constructed piece of evidence about how that argument has been received and refused in the world the play depicts.
+It is one of the most quoted passages in Shakespeare, and its meaning has shifted across centuries of reading.
+Inside the play, the speech is an argument: Shylock is defending the bond by appeal to shared humanity.
+The list of body parts ("eyes... hands, organs, dimensions, senses, affections, passions") sets Jew and Christian on the same biological footing; the four-part question that follows ("If you prick us, do we not bleed?") puts their shared responses on the same basis; and the closing "shall we not revenge?" uses that shared humanity to justify the revenge shared humanity might have prevented.
+What complicates the speech is the distance between the argument Shylock is making and the use later readers have made of it.
+From the nineteenth century onward, "Hath not a Jew eyes?" has been quoted on its own as a defence of Jewish humanity – a piece of universal rhetoric that Shakespeare quietly hands to a Jewish character at the height of his grievance.
+That universal reading is fair to the text: the enumeration is accurate, the appeal to common humanity is serious, and the principle is the ground on which any later argument against religious or ethnic prejudice stands.
+The play's own use of the speech is darker.
+Shylock deploys the principle to justify revenge; no other character is given a comparable chance to defend himself on the same terms; and the A4S1 verdict will deny Shylock the very protections his appeal has implicitly claimed.
+So the speech does double duty: it is the play's most rigorous argument for the equality of Jew and Christian, and its most carefully built piece of evidence for how that argument is received and refused in the world the play shows.

 Why does Shylock demand the pound of flesh?